technicallyawriter/portfolio-docs/content/_index.md

 {{< columns >}}
 ## Docs-as-code

-Tech writing is most effective when its processes value modern tooling, content reuse, collaborative reviews, and document testability.
-Make this longer so it looks good...
+I prefer to treat my docs like source code.
+Mirroring software development's processes instills rigorous habits and tight feedback loops, making it easier to produce modular, reviewed, and tested documentation at scale.

 <--->

 ## Agile methodology

-Six years experience in an Agile environment.
-Participated in and led Sprint Planning, Backlog Refinement, Retrospective, and Definition of Done meetings.
+Six years experience in an Agile environment with Sprint and Kanban approaches.
+Participated in and led daily stand-ups, Sprint Planning, Backlog Refinement, Retrospective, and Definition of Done meetings.

 <--->